mcci-catena/docker-iot-dashboard/README.md

 Security
 --------

 All communication with the Nginx server is encrypted using SSL with auto-provisioned certificates from Let's Encrypt.
 Grafana is the primary point of access for most users, and Grafana's login is used for that purpose.
 Access to Node-RED and InfluxDB is via special URLs (**base**/node-red/ and **base**/influxdb:8086/, where **base** is the URL served by the Nginx container).
 These URLs are protected via Nginx `htpasswd` file entries.
 These entries are files in the Nginx container, and must be manually edited by an Administrator.

-The initial administrator's login password for Grafana must be initialized prior to starting; it's stored in `grafana/.env`.
+The initial administrator's login password for Grafana must be initialized prior to starting; it's stored in `.env`.
 (When the Grafana container is started for the first time, it creates `grafana.db` in the Grafana container, and stores the password at that time.
 If `grafana.db` already exists, the password in grafana/.env is ignored.)

 Microsoft Azure, by default, will not open any of the ports to the outside world, so the user will need to open port 443 for SSL access to Nginx.